 - the social programme during the Summer School

 This registration fee includes accommodation in Sure Hotel Collection De La Pace, which is five minutes on foot from the venue of the summer school, and fifteen minutes on foot from the Duomo.
 Planned arrival is one day before the start of the programme, and the departure the day after the programme.
 This ensures a full immersion and a community-building experience for the participants of the summer school.

 It is also possible to register for the ETGN Summer School without the accommodation included, at the registration fee of 1.400€ per participant.

 When registering, you will be asked to indicate one of the two options (with or without accommodation) and transfer the registration fee attached to it.

-The ETGN Secretariat at the EUI School of Transnational Governance will sponsor five scholarships for exceptional candidates from the Western Balkans and the countries of the European Neighbourhood Policy (ENP) to attend the first edition of the ETGN Summer School.
-The deadline to apply for the scholarship is 5 June 2022.
+The ETGN Secretariat at the EUI School of Transnational Governance has sponsored five scholarships for exceptional candidates from the Western Balkans and the countries of the European Neighbourhood Policy (ENP) to attend the first edition of the ETGN Summer School.
+The deadline to apply for the scholarship was 5 June 2022.
 More information regarding the eligibility, the application process, and the conditions of the scholarship can be found here.